Pathway from Registered Nurse to Nurse Practitioner

 Some of the Best Programs

-Here are a few of the top nurse practitioner programs across the country according to U.S. News & World Report and their cost:
+Here are a few of the top nurse practitioner programs across the country including their cost, according to U.S. News & World Report:

 About 62 percent of those who become nurse practitioners work in the family practice area of healthcare, Miller says.
 And about 24 percent of all nurse practitioners are men, and those numbers are growing each year.